sharetribe/flex-docs/src/docs/operator-guides/inventory-management/index.md

 Finally, providers could manually adjust their inventory directly from the marketplace interface.
 Similar to how they would add inventory.

-## Can listings be closed automatically when there is no stock left?
+## Can listings be closed automatically if there is no stock left?

 Yes!
 This feature can be built into your Flex marketplace app with relative ease, even though it is not part of the default template.
 Furthermore, even if you don’t have a system in place that would close the listings automatically, users will not be able to purchase more units than are available, giving you peace of mind that no double-purchases of the same stock will happen.

 ## How to manage the number of seats or spaces for an event or a class?

-If you are looking to manage the number of spaces in an event, you should take a look at our seats feature.
+If you are looking to manage the number of spaces in an event, you should take a look at the   seats feature.
 With seats, you can manage the number of available spaces in a given event at a given time.
-Seats are tied to booking availability.
-You can learn more about the feature [here](https://www.sharetribe.com/docs/operator-guides/manage-seats).
+Seats are tied to booking availability managment.
+You can learn more about the feature [here](https://www.sharetribe.com/docs/docs/operator-guides/manage-seats).s